BeatsNCode/Klaviyo-SA-Tech-Assessment/README.md

 ### List Scanner

 In this challenge, the goal is to create a integration using Twilio's Lookup API and Kickbox's Email Verification API, to periodically validate any list's Email and Phone Number data.
-While Double Opt-in is a best practice in the List Collection domain, it is not always an option customers are looking to consider when they are dealing with complex marketing strategies.
+While Double Opt-in is a best practice in the List Collection domain, it is not always an option customers are looking to consider as part of their subscriber collection strategy.
 For this reason, I see some benefits in this potential fallback, as it allows a user to validate profile data on the back-end, with little impact to the user experience.

 #### This solution will:
 - Pull Profile data from a specific Klaviyo List